PerziThomas/DA_Perzi_Ambrosch/source/1_Introduction.md

 	\label{fig1_5}
 \end{figure}

-_Miscellaneous_ use cases are not covered by any of the categories above and include geofence color selection as well as a map search.
+_Miscellaneous_ use cases (figure 1.6) are not covered by any of the categories above and include geofence color selection as well as a map search.

 \begin{figure}[H]
 	\centering